 Picking Who Is Responsible for Which Bill

 Once it’s decided how a bill will be divided, one other idea may be assigning each roommate ownership of bills for things like the electricity, heating, gas, water, trash, cable and internet, and more, depending on the rental agreement.
-If you’re able to get a better deal based on a roommate’s existing account with that biller that may be one way to decide.
+Perhaps you’re able to get a better deal based on a roommate’s existing account with a certain biller.
+That may be one way to decide and to lower expenses.

 Or, another common method is to have the roommates divide up the bills evenly in order to distribute the responsibility.
 Doing things this way may also ensure everyone pays bills on time.
 Being late with bills can lead to fellow roommates being surprised with a service being interrupted and their credit being dinged if they are listed on the account that’s unpaid.

 Creating a Roommate Bills Contract

 Once the lease has been negotiated, the bills have all been cleared up, and everyone is in agreement, you may be considering some sort of “roommate contract” spelling out exactly what was decided upon, which everyone reads and signs.

 That way, no one can ever claim they were confused about the household budget and how bills are split, when money is owed, and who is responsible for what.
 It is recommended to share the fully executed contract electronically and then a printed out copy for all to review and retain.

 Recommended: How to Rent an Apartment With No Credit